 3. Extreme Weather

-Since avocado trees are natively from the tropics, they do best in USDA hardiness zones 8-11.
+Avocado trees do best in USDA hardiness zones 8-11.
 However, some varieties can tolerate colder climates.

 West Indian and some hybrid varieties are best adapted to a lowland tropical climate and relatively frost-free areas of the subtropics.
 Mexican varieties are more cold-tolerant and not well-adapted to lowland tropical conditions.
 Guatemalan and Mexican hybrids are generally more cold-tolerant than West Indian x Guatemalan hybrid varieties.